US charges 2 hackers with alleged Chinese intelligence ties

 “It’s necessary to do this kind of thing, but it’s not nearly enough,” he said.
 “I don’t think Rod Rosenstein would tell you that it’s game, set, match.”

-After a 2014 indictment against five alleged Chinese hackers, and a subsequent agreement with the U.S., Beijing at least temporarily reduced its hacking activity, Silver said.
+After a 2014 indictment against five alleged Chinese hackers, and a subsequent agreement with the U.S., Beijing at least temporarily reduced its hacking activity, Silvers said.

 This case shows that “China has taken the gloves off again,” he said.